step-security/github-actions-goat/docs/Solutions/RestrictOutboundTraffic.md

-3. Visit the workflow insights for this run here: https://app.stepsecurity.io/github/step-security/github-actions-goat/actions/runs/6141448568 You can see the outbound traffic for each of the steps, withuot the need to add `harden-runner` to each job.
+3. Visit the workflow insights for this run here: https://app.stepsecurity.io/github/step-security/github-actions-goat/actions/runs/6141448568 You can see the outbound traffic for each of the steps, without the need to add `harden-runner` to each job.

 Even though you do not need to add Harden-Runner Action, the insights are exactly the same as with GitHub-Hosted runner.